FYDE-S2020/arduino-lab-1-jason-math/Report.md

 12. list one pro and one con of I2C

-    Pro: Low pin/signal count even with numerous devices on bus.
+    Pro: Low pin/signal count even with numerous devices on the bus.
 Con: Requires more space due to resistors.

 13. Why does I2C need external resistors to work?